NCAR/echo-opt/echo/README.md

 * save_path: Directory path where data will be saved.
 * sampler
   + type: Choose how optuna will do parameter estimation.
 The default choice both here and in optuna is the [Tree-structured Parzen Estimator Approach](https://towardsdatascience.com/a-conceptual-explanation-of-bayesian-model-based-hyperparameter-optimization-for-machine-learning-b8172278050f), [e.g. TPESampler](https://papers.nips.cc/paper/4443-algorithms-for-hyper-parameter-optimization.pdf).
 See the optuna documentation for the different options.
 For some samplers (e.g. GridSearch) additional fields may be included (e.g. search_space).
+* pruner:
+  + type: Choose which pruner to use with optuna.
+The default choice is to use no pruning.
+See the optuna documentation for the different options.
 * parameters
   + type: Option to select an optuna trial setting.
 See the [optuna Trial documentation](https://optuna.readthedocs.io/en/stable/reference/generated/optuna.trial.Trial.html?highlight=suggest#optuna.trial.Trial.suggest_uniform) for what is available.
 Currently, this package supports the available options from optuna: "categorical", "discrete_uniform", "float", "int", "loguniform", and "uniform".
   + settings: This dictionary field allows you to specify any settings that accompany the optuna trial type.
 In the example above, the named num_dense parameter is stated to be an integer with values ranging from 0 to 10.
 To see all the available options, consolt the [optuna Trial documentation](https://optuna.readthedocs.io/en/stable/reference/generated/optuna.trial.Trial.html?highlight=suggest#optuna.trial.Trial.suggest_uniform)